Effective potential in non-perturbative gauge theories: Conclusions

 \section{Conclusions}

 The most important consequence to extract from the above results is that there is a novel interplay between the self-coupling $\lambda$ of the scalar field and the coupling $g$ of the gauge field as evident from Fig.~\ref{fig2} and \ref{fig3}.
 If the latter prevails, the vacuum decay is hindered and possibly impeded.
 When the gauge coupling is smaller than the self-coupling of the scalar field, we observe the appearance of a false vacuum and its decay decay.
 This shows that a strongly coupled gauge field grants a stable vacuum.
 This is an interesting result in view of the evolution of the universe.
 In fact, we can cautiously export these results to a scenario where the scalar and gauge fields live on a curved background, in which case the transition to the true vacuum is facilitated by gravity in Einstein's theory \cite{Calcagni:2022tls}.
 The picture that emerges is the following.
 At a very early stage when the temperature was higher, the scalar field coupling was higher than that of the strong interactions, possibly in a gluon-quark plasma state where the gauge coupling was very small.
+This scenario should be enforced by the asymptotic freedom regime that sets in at higher energies and, so also thermal corrections to the correlation functions should support it as seen from the QCD phase diagram in lattice computations \cite{Guenther:2020jwe}.
 This configuration favoured a false-vacuum decay.
-When the universe cooled down, the situation became inverted and the gauge coupling dominated over the scalar one, thus preventing any further tunneling to lower vacua (which are absent in the quartic potential we considered here, but that could arise in a more complicated scenario).
+When the universe cooled down, the situation became inverted and the gauge coupling dominated, converging the QCD phase to the confined one lowering temperature, over the scalar one, thus preventing any further tunneling to lower vacua (which are absent in the quartic potential we considered here, but that could arise in a more complicated scenario).
 Therefore, the universe is very naturally driven to a stable state.

 The study of false-vacuum decay with gauge theory in the presence of gravity is in our future agenda to confirm this description of the early universe.